Go back to Insights >

 To ensure security, robustness against side channel and fault attacks the secure IP designers take them in consideration at the different design phases of hardware and software functionalities.

-Considering the constant attacks, security evolutions, and standards updates: the secure IP provides features to enhance life cycle management, secure update mechanism and secure initialization including the quantum computer as a threat.
+Considering the constant attacks, security evolutions, and standards updates: Kudelski IoT's Secure IP provides features to enhance life cycle management, secure update mechanism and secure initialization including the quantum computer as a threat.

 Education and Training

-We provide expert training and education on quantum computing and quantum security topics, and their applications and implications.
-From academia to business.
-For executives, tech leaders, and engineers.
+We provide expert training and education on quantum computing and quantum security topics, and their applications and implications: from academia to business, for executives, technical leaders and engineers.

 Conclusion

 The potential threats posed by quantum computing to product security are significant and must be taken seriously.
-As quantum computers continue to evolve, traditional encryption methods that have long been relied upon to protect sensitive data and intellectual property may no longer suffice.
+As quantum computers continue to evolve, traditional cryptographic methods that have long been relied upon to protect communications, sensitive data and intellectual property may no longer suffice.

 However, businesses and organizations can take proactive steps to protect their products from the risks of quantum computing.
-They can begin by conducting a comprehensive assessment of their current security protocols and identifying areas that may be vulnerable to quantum attacks.
-Next, they can explore alternative encryption methods that are resistant to quantum computing, such as lattice-based cryptography.
+They shall conduct a comprehensive assessment of their current security architecture and identify areas that are vulnerable to quantum attacks.
+Next, they can explore alternative cryptographic methods that are resistant to quantum computing, such as lattice-based cryptography.

 For more information about the basics of quantum computing and security principles, please download our free white paper, Point of View: Quantum Computing, Cryptography, and Security Technology.